-Am I the only one disturbed by this headline?
+For many people, that headline is probably quite disturbing.
 The IRS paid an in-house corporate accountant $4.5 million for turning in his or her own employer over an unreported tax debt.
 To add insult to the injury, the accountant’s identity is protected under the whistleblower rules.

 Accountants and lawyers have a duty to their clients.
 If a client asks us to do something illegal, the correct course of action is to simply find other employment.
-There is a place for whistleblower programs, just not to reward accountants and lawyers.